The Yorkshire Academy of Sport welcomes GB para-athletes

 It was the first time the players got to meet the team from York St John who will be working with them on their path to Paris.
 Lecturer in Coaching Science Jamie Salter said it was a privilege to assist them: “It’s really exciting to get to work with the GB squad, and from a personal point of view it’s a completely different experience too.
 We come from football and rugby backgrounds and have a lot of experience of working in those fields: so to be applying all our principles of strength, conditioning and sports therapy to a group in a specialised field like this is a challenge and it’s exciting”

-York St John plays host to the Goalball UK Conference 2019 this weekend, more information about the sport here.
+York St John plays host to the Goalball UK Conference 2019 this weekend.
+Find out more about the sport on the Goalball UK website.